 \subsubsection{Deproject kinematics with and without the intrinsic shape information of the population}

 We first describe a framework of proposing a distribution of the inclination angle based on the projected ellipticity and the intrinsic axis ratios of the lens galaxies.

-The inclination angle is not isotropic for a galaxy with projected ellipticity $e$.
-According to Eq.(\ref{eqn:axis_ratio_proj_oblate}), there exists a lower limit of the inclination angle $i_\mathrm{min} = \arccos{q'}$, where $q'$ is the apparent axis ratio of the projected elliptical isophote.
-At the minimum inclination angle $i_\mathrm{min}$, the intrinsic axis ratio $q$ deprojected with apparent axis ratio $q'$ is 0, i.e., the intrinsic shape of the of the galaxy's mass density/stellar luminosity distribution is extremely elongated.
+The inclination angle is not isotropic for a galaxy with projected ellipticity, $e$.
+According to Eq. (\ref{eqn:axis_ratio_proj_oblate}), there is a lower limit of the inclination angle, $i_\mathrm{min} = \arccos{q'}$, where $q'$ is the apparent axis ratio of the projected elliptical isophote.
+At the minimum inclination angle $i_\mathrm{min}$, the intrinsic axis ratio, $q$, deprojected with apparent axis ratio $q'$ is 0 (i.e., the intrinsic shape of the galaxy's mass density-and-stellar luminosity distribution is extremely elongated).
 To avoid such an unphysical situation, we set a lower limit of the deprojected intrinsic axis ratio to be $q_\mathrm{min} = 0.05$, noting that this is a very wide prior.
-The inclination angle distribution for each individual lens galaxy then has a lower bound $i_\mathrm{min}$ which satisfies
+The inclination angle distribution for each individual lens galaxy then has a lower bound, $i_\mathrm{min}$, which satisfies

 The distribution of the inclination angle for the sample satisfies